We were in love for only a moment.

 A snapshot in the summer, a whisper of a promise, two worlds briefly brushed, then flung far apart.
 Blinding hope and crushing disappointment.
 You came and went in the flash of a camera.

-Love, however brief, deserves to be remembered.
+And love, however brief, deserves to be remembered.

 We met in perhaps the most romantic place in the world - the New York City subway.